 Bruce Wayne: Does it come in black?

-In The Dark Knight, Bruce and Alfred are discussing travel arrangements in the interim Batcave as Bruce prepares to go to Hong Kong to capture Lau and bring him back to Gotham.
-Bruce asks Alfred if he's thought of a clever alibi, and Alfred replies that he has.
-The scene cuts to Harvey Dent and Rachel Dawes showing up at the opera house, to find the box office shuttered, and a newspaper article taped in the window reading "Love Boat: Billionaire Absconds With Entire Russian Ballet."
+Played for Laughs in The Dark Knight: Bruce Wayne is talking with Alfred about what he'll do to capture Lau in Hong Kong and bring him back to Gotham.
+Bruce asks Alfred if he's thought of an alibi that will explain Bruce's absence in the interim, and Alfred replies, "Oh yes."
+Cut to Harvey Dent and Rachel Dawes showing up at the opera house, only to find the box office shuttered, and a newspaper article taped in the window reading "Love Boat: Billionaire Absconds With Entire Russian Ballet."
 Then the scene cuts to Alfred and Bruce on a yacht in the Caribbean with a number of sunning ballerina dancers on deck as a seaplane arrives to pick up Bruce.

 Double cut: In The Dark Knight Rises, we see Bruce and Selina Kyle dance at Miranda Tate's Masquerade Ball.
 After Bruce takes back his pearl necklace from Selina, she suddenly kisses him and then departs.
 Later, as Bruce is approaching the valet: